-- P1 Willoughby Road, between Falcon Street and Albany Street, and Pacific Highway, between Shirley Road and Hume Street, two storey parapet shopfront with shops at ground level, non-residential or residential above, with additional height set back above 2 storey parapet. - P2 Remainder of the Centre medium rise, mixed use development, boundary to boundary, with setbacks at laneway, public spaces and above podium shops at ground level, non-residential/residential on first floor, residential above. - P3 Medium density residential development along Falcon Street. - P4 Provision of a large connected piece of open space connecting Willoughby Road to Oxley Street.
+- P1 Intensify commercial and mixed use development in close proximity to the Metro station and along the Pacific Highway with active uses at the ground floor levels, commercial within the podium levels and residential above. - P2 Maintaining a low scale built form to Willoughby Road, between Falcon Street and Albany Street, with two storey parapet shopfronts with shops at ground level, non-residential or residential above, with additional height set back above a 2 storey parapet. - P3 Predominantly medium rise mixed use development, built boundary to boundary, with setbacks to laneways, and above the podium, with shops at ground level, non-residential/residential on first floor and residential above. - P4 Medium density residential development along Falcon Street, consistent with its residential zoning.

+- P5 Expansion of Hume Street Park to provide a large connected piece of open space connecting Willoughby Road to Oxley Street. - P6 Provision of a new public open space off Holtermann Street and backing onto the Crows Nest Community Centre.